 Despite Tinder not being just for hooking up, a good percentage of the people who use the app are there for just that.
 You will still need some basic people skills and a few tips to get anywhere on Tinder though.
 That is what we are going to discuss today in ‘How to increase your chances of a Tinder hookup’.

-Also see our article Tinder – How to Find Out Who Super Liked You
+Also see our article How to Find Out who Super Liked You on Tinder

 I don’t guarantee success as nobody can do that.
 What I will say is that if you follow some of the tips in this article you stand a much higher chance of success when using Tinder.
 So if you don’t seem to have much success so far, or girls or boys drift away without wanting a meet, or you just don’t know how to flirt on an app, this article is for you!